Special Education (SPE)

 SPE 510: Managing Challenging Behaviors (3 credits)

-Students will apply a process of case study analysis to situations involving students with behavioral challenges in PreK through 12 settings, with a focus preparing teachers to work effectively in inclusionary education and understanding both the federal and state laws in special education.
-Basic principles and approaches for the effective management of behavior, as well as addressing the social and emotional needs for learners with special needs in multicultural settings will be discussed.
-Topics include: educational terminology; preventive discipline in classroom environments; preparing, implementing, and evaluating IEPs; design or modification of curriculum and materials; ways to prepare and maintain students in general education; social emotional learning and support; and knowledge of services provided by outside agencies.
+Students will apply a process of case study analysis to situations involving students with behavioral challenges in PreK through 12 settings, with a focus on preparing teachers to work effectively in inclusionary education and understanding both the federal and state laws in special education.
+Basic principles and approaches for the effective management of behavior, as well as addressing the social and emotional needs for learners with special needs in multicultural settings, will be discussed.
+Topics include educational terminology; preventive discipline in classroom environments; preparing, implementing, and evaluating IEPs; design or modification of curriculum and materials; ways to prepare and maintain students in general education; social-emotional learning and support; and knowledge of services provided by outside agencies.

 This course introduces the philosophical assumptions and dimensions of the science of applied behavior analysis, including determinism, empiricism, parsimony, selectionism, pragmatism, and lawfulness of behavior.
 Students define key terms related to applied behavior analysis, the scientific principles of behavior, and behavioral technologies.
 Students differentiate between environmental and mentalistic explanations of behavior, and between conceptual, experimental, and applied analyses of behavior.
-For students taking this course as part of a special education program, or as an elective: This course provides students with a basic understanding of the application of behavior analysis to a wide variety of human conditions and severely disabling conditions.
+This course provides students with a basic understanding of the application of behavior analysis to a wide variety of human conditions and severely disabling conditions.
 Students will learn the history of ABA and be introduced to the use of behavioral principles to increase and decrease behavior.
 The science of ABA can provide a framework for assessing a variety of children and adolescents, for designing, implementing, and evaluating IEPs, for maintaining children in general education settings, and for assuring generalization and maintenance.
 Examples of educational strategies relying on behavioral principles for effective implementation will be discussed, including reinforcement procedures, token economy procedures, stimulus control procedures such as modeling and other forms of prompting, self-management procedures, and augmentative and assistive technologies.
+Note: This course will not be transferable to the Applied Behavior Analysis program's course requirements.

 SPE 515: Foundations for Promoting Inclusive Schools (3 credits)